18 May 2020

 “Suppose for a moment that Britain had not already committed to quitting the single market.
 Then imagine the government choosing the peak of a pandemic to plan new obstructions for goods flowing between the UK and Europe.
 Picture Rishi Sunak, wunderkind chancellor, explaining why supply chains must be disrupted and friction added at Channel ports.
 Ponder ministers selling the idea of a customs border between mainland Britain and Northern Ireland – sand in the wheels of recovery, plus salt in the wounds of history.
 Pitched that way, as a post-viral convalescence strategy, the UK’s Brexit trajectory is absurd.
 Johnson’s best-case scenario – a “Canada-style” deal – promises only shock to a debilitated system.”

-A letter from the Chair of Oxford for Europe to the MP for Henley, John Howell
+A letter from the Chair of Oxford for Europe, Peter Burke, to the MP for Henley, John Howell

 First of all would like to congratulate you for your reappointment to the Council of Europe, and to the various roles with which you have been entrusted within that august body.
 I’m sure that you will carry them out with your usual skill and enthusiasm.